-President Higgins visits Tourism Ireland pavilion at the Festival Interceltique in the Breton city of Lorient
+Tourism partners join Tourism Ireland at this year’s Festival Interceltique in the Breton city of Lorient

-President Michael De Higgins and his wife Sabina visited the Tourism Ireland pavilion at the recent Festival Interceltique, which took place over ten days in the city of Lorient in Brittany.
+Four tourism enterprises from Ireland have joined Tourism Ireland at the Festival Interceltique, which is taking place right now in the city of Lorient in Brittany.

-President Higgins was the guest of honour at this year’s Festival Interceltique and its “Year of Ireland”.
-Now in its 44th year, the festival takes place in the heart of the city of Lorient every August, with about 200 different events and shows featuring traditional Celtic music, singing and dancing.
+Now in its 45th year, the festival takes place in the heart of the city of Lorient every August, with about 200 different events and shows featuring traditional Celtic music, singing and dancing.
 With a huge audience of about 700,000 people coming together to celebrate Celtic music and culture, it is the ideal opportunity for Tourism Ireland in France to highlight the island of Ireland as a wonderful choice for a holiday or short break.

 Notes To Editors